ariel-fu/os/lab/overview.md

 We'll have more to say about vm.c later.

-`mp.c, lapic.c` -- code to set up multiprocessor execution.
+`mp.c`, `lapic.c` -- code to set up multiprocessor execution.
 At present xk only runs in single processor mode, and so you can safely ignore those routines.
 (Note: we do allow time-slicing of kernel code, and so your code should be written to work correctly on a multiprocessor.)